 The first year had an enrollment of fifty students in grades one through eight.
 Over the next thirty years, the student body fluctuated between 47 and 102 students.
 During that time, many changes occurred.
 In 1966, grades seven and eight were discontinued, and in 1981, Kindergarten was added.
 In 1984, under the direction of Monsignor Murphy and Father Francis Malone, the school made the transition from a religious faculty and staff led by Benedictine Sisters from St. Scholastic Convent in Fort Smith to an all-lay faculty and staff.
 A new era for St. Vincent’s began.

 With time can come significant change.
 In 1996, seventh grade was reinstated coinciding with Rogers Public Schools adopting a middle school format for sixth and seventh grades.
 In 2009, eighth grade was added.
 In 2019, a part-time Pre-K for 3 year-olds was added but put on hold for the 2020-21 school year.

-Today, with Pre-K3 though eighth grade, the school now serves approximately 390 students from throughout Northwest Arkansas.
+This year, with Pre-K4 though eighth grade, the school is serving approximately 362 students from throughout Northwest Arkansas.